andrew/ultimate-awesome/README.md

 - [awesome-haskell](https://github.com/albohlabs/awesome-haskell) - A curated list of amazingly awesome Haskell articles and talks for beginners.
 - [awesome-kaitai](https://github.com/kaitai-io/awesome-kaitai) - A curated list of Kaitai Struct tools and resources.
 - [awesome-reactive-programming](https://github.com/lucamezzalira/awesome-reactive-programming) - A repository for sharing all the resources available on Reactive Programming and Reactive Systems.
+- [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.
 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
 - [awesome-eos](https://github.com/Netherdrake/awesome-eos) - A curated list of awesome EOS frameworks, libraries, software and resources.
 - [awesome_xstate](https://github.com/darrylhebbes/awesome_xstate) - Everything awesome about XState.